audrey-roe/signtoword/README.md

 cd sign-language-to-words

 ## Create a virtual environment and activate it:
-python3 -m venv env
+python3 -m venv stwenv
-source venv/bin/activate
+source stwenv/bin/activate

 ## Install the required dependencies:
 pip install -r requirements.txt

-Download the pre-trained models and data:
+## Download the pre-trained models and data:
 #TODO: Add instructions to download or generate the necessary models and data

 ## License